dullroar/miki/README.rst

 * Click down through the topic directories and pages as needed.

+``mwk`` generates a sitemap,
+at ``$MWK/sitemap.html``.
+All files in the wiki are listed and clickable.

-Here's where the Firefox Uppity addon, or the Chrome Up addon, shows its worth.
+For moving up and down from where you happen to be, here's where the Firefox Uppity addon, or the Chrome Up addon, shows its worth.

 Drill down to a page somewhere down in your wiki.